kos-lang/kos/doc/modules.md

 `address` specifies the IP address to connect to.
 For IPv4 and IPv6 sockets this is a hostname or a numeric IP address.

 `port` specifies the port to bind.
-It is an integer value from 1 to 65535.
+It is an integer value from 1 to 65535 or a string which is the name of the service.

 Returns the socket itself (`this`).